Damn1611/JCR-CTF-writeups/README.md

 Wireshark 202                            Defense Against the Dark Digital Arts      Yes
 ```

 > The challenges that I haven't mentioned here I didn't do.
-And some dont have the solution because I cant recall what he challenge was fully.
+And some dont have the solution because I cant recall what the challenge was fully.
 ## Disclaimer - Readme

 **Solution**